mcastling/mcastling.github.io/NUItutorials/visuals.md

 RegisterVisual(ColorVisualPropertyIndex, _colorVisual);
 ~~~

-In this example the visual is created from the Visual Map in the `Background' property.
+In this next example the visual is created from the visual map in the `Background` property.

 ~~~{.cs}
 ColorVisual colorVisualMap1 = new ColorVisual();